Electric Avenue (band)

-Electric Avenue is an American music band known for their performances of 1980s pop hits.
+Electric Avenue is an American music band known for performing 1980s pop hits.

 History

-Electric Avenue was formed in 2013 when a group of musicians came together to perform 1980s music for a one-time event.
-Following shifts in the music industry influenced by platforms like Napster and iTunes, which impacted traditional album sales, the group decided to become a permanent tribute band.
-The band decided to focus on musical authenticity over visual appeal, a contrast to many 1980s tribute bands primarily concerned with costumes.
+Electric Avenue was formed in 2013 when a group of musicians came together for a one-time 1980s tribute performance.
+As changes in the music industry reduced traditional album sales, the group chose to continue as a permanent tribute band.
+Unlike many 1980s tribute acts, Electric Avenue began emphasizing musical authenticity rather than costumes or visual presentation.

-In 2019, Electric Avenue was selected to perform at the launch of the film Blinded By The Light in Asbury Park, New Jersey, an event featuring Bruce Springsteen and filmmaker Gurinder Chadha, highlighting the influence of 1980s music and culture.
+In 2019, Electric Avenue was selected to perform at the launch of the film Blinded By The Light in Asbury Park, New Jersey.
+The event featured Bruce Springsteen and filmmaker Gurinder Chadha and celebrated the influence of 1980s music and culture.

 Music

-Electric Avenue specializes in performing songs by a range of 1980s artists including Tears for Fears, Wham!, Duran Duran, Simple Minds, Howard Jones, Frankie Goes To Hollywood, Level 42, Naked Eyes, Soft Cell, Kenny Loggins, INXS, Prince, The Clash, and David Bowie.
-The band focuses on the musical intricacy of the 1980s, choosing complex and less commonly performed songs over mainstream hits like Def Leppard's "Pour Some Sugar on Me."
+Electric Avenue performs songs by 1980s artists including Tears for Fears, Wham!, Duran Duran, Simple Minds, Howard Jones, Frankie Goes To Hollywood, Level 42, Naked Eyes, Soft Cell, Kenny Loggins, INXS, Prince, The Clash, and David Bowie.
+The band favors musically complex and less frequently performed songs over mainstream hits.

-Electric Avenue has participated in events internationally, performing on cruises alongside celebrities such as the cast of The Walking Dead, Kid Rock, and Pitbull.
-They have also shared the stage with well-known artists like Pat Benatar, Mike Mills of R.E.M., Richard Page of Mr.Mister, Gavin Rossdale of Bush, and Bobby Kimball of Toto.
+Electric Avenue has performed internationally on cruises with celebrities such as the cast of The Walking Dead, Kid Rock, and Pitbull.
+They have also shared the stage with artists such as Pat Benatar, Mike Mills of R.E.M., Richard Page of Mr.Mister, Gavin Rossdale of Bush, and Bobby Kimball of Toto.

-Electric Avenue's sound closely resembles that of the original artists, which led to a misunderstanding in 2019 when Warner Music issued a cease-and-desist letter, believing the band used original recordings on their social channels.
-After reviewing a complete live recording of Electric Avenue's performance, Warner Music retracted their initial claim and issued an apology to the band.
+In 2019, Warner Music issued a cease-and-desist letter after mistakenly believing the band had used original recordings on its social media channels.
+After reviewing a full live performance recording, Warner Music withdrew the claim and issued an apology.